pythseq/gigadb-website/docs/DOCKER.md

 # Log into Ubuntu VM
 $ vagrant ssh
 ```

+As part of the VM creation process, it will generate the config files required
+by gigadb-website and download the Yii version 1 framework for use by the
+containers.

 If you change directory to `/vagrant/yii2-laradock` in the Ubuntu Docker VM, you
 can use the [Docker Compose](https://docs.docker.com/compose/) tool to build and